Ask any resident of the UAE what the best way to experience the country would be

 Throwing garbage while driving | AED 1,000 | 6 | - |

-among car rental companies in the UAE means that you will have to pay for additional top-ups and cover fuel expenses.
+Although you will be provided with a full tank at pick-up, the standard practise among car rental companies in the UAE means that you will have to pay for additional top-ups and cover fuel expenses.

-However, gas is pretty cheap in the UAE, so don’t let gas prices deter you.
-As of June 1st, 2020, the price of petrol in the UAE stands at AED 1.79 per litre, while diesel stands at AED 2.06 per litre.
-Make sure to confirm what type of fuel is best for your rental car with your agency.
+However, gas is pretty cheap in the UAE, so don't let gas prices deter you.
+As of March 1st, 2021, the cost of petrol in the UAE stands at AED2.12 per litre for Super98; AED1.91 for Special 95, and AED2.15 for diesel.
+Make sure to

-which vary greatly in price.
-Usually, malls allow you to park for around 3-4 hours
+Being a major attraction in the UAE, Malls usually have paid private parking spaces, which vary significantly in price.
+Usually, malls allow you to park for around 3-4 hours before charging a parking fee of around AED 20.
+Many malls

-offer free parking on Fridays, Saturdays and public holidays.
+around the country also offer free parking on Fridays, Saturdays and public holidays.

-in general, the prices are AED 2 per hour, AED 5 for two hours, AED 8 for three
+The public parking system varies from city to city and zone to zone in the UAE, but in general, the prices are AED 2 per hour, AED 5 for two hours, AED 8 for three hours and AED 10 for 24 hours.
+You can park for free on Fridays and

-holidays, and people with disabilities can always park for free.
+public holidays, and people with disabilities can always park for free.

 Check here for a full guide on parking zones and rates in the UAE: